akruszewski/gibl/manuscript/chapter4.md

 (require racket/serialize)
 ```

-The `peer-info` structure contains an ip and a port:
+The `peer-info` structure contains an IP and a port:

 ```racket
 (struct peer-info